PEGASYSTEMS INC. (NASDAQ: PEGA) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Pegasystems Inc. (NASDAQ: PEGA)

 Did you lose money on investments in Pegasystems?
 If so, please visit Pegasystems Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, June 1, 2022 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Pegasystems Inc. ("Pegasystems" or the "Company") (NASDAQ: PEGA) between May 29, 2020 and May 9, 2022, inclusive (the "Class Period").
+NEW YORK, June 08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Pegasystems Inc. (“Pegasystems” or the “Company”) ( PEGA) between May 29, 2020 and May 9, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Eastern District of Virginia and alleges violations of the Securities Exchange Act of 1934.

 Pegasystems develops customer relationship management (“CRM”) software, which has a very competitive market.
 Pegasystems repeatedly stated that the “market for our offerings is intensely competitive, rapidly changing, and highly fragmented” and that Pegasystems was subject to “significant competition” from other technology vendors.
 In addition, the Company assured investors that it had internally developed its products.
 Pegasystems also stated that the Company faced a risk that competitors may “appropriate our intellectual property.”